utxo-company/bullet/paper/bullet.typ

 Blockchain users often tie airdrops, protocol rewards, stake control, asset ownership, and user identity to a single address.
 In traditional UTxO-based blockchains like Cardano and Bitcoin, these addresses are typically formed from a single key, creating potential for significant security vulnerabilities.
 If that key is lost or stolen, all associated funds are compromised.
 Additionally, interacting with malicious sites can lead to complete fund drainage through deceptive transaction signing requests.

-This paper introduces Bullet, a novel approach to account abstraction on UTxO-based blockchains that fundamentally transforms how users interact with their assets.
-Rather than managing individual UTxOs and signing complete transactions, Bullet enables users to focus solely on the value leaving their account and the specific actions they want to execute.
+This paper introduces Bullet, the first comprehensive approach to account abstraction on UTxO-based blockchains that fundamentally transforms how users interact with their assets.
+Rather than managing individual UTxOs and signing complete transactions, users sign intention messages that specify only fragments of what they want included in a transaction and the fee they're willing to pay.

-At the core of our approach is the concept of intention validation.
-Instead of signing entire transactions with specific inputs and outputs, users sign intention messages that specify only fragments of what they want included in a transaction and the fee they're willing to pay.
-Smart contracts then validate that these intentions are properly fulfilled when the transaction is executed, regardless of who builds the final transaction.

-Bullet provides several key advantages over traditional UTxO management:
+Our technical contributions include:
+- A novel intention validation scheme specifically designed for Cardano's execution model
-- Enhanced security through multi-signature support with customizable quorum requirements
+- Multi-signature support with customizable quorum requirements using hot and cold keys
-- Flexible key management with different types of signing keys (cold, hot, and wallet-specific)
-- Improved user experience by abstracting away the complexity of UTxO management
 - An account-centered approach that simplifies both wallet interfaces and DApp interactions
-- Protection mechanisms that shield assets from potential DeFi vulnerabilities
+- Fund shielding through an innovative vault mechanism that protects assets from DeFi vulnerabilities

-Our work represents a significant step toward combining the security benefits of UTxO-based systems with the usability advantages typically associated with account-based blockchains like Ethereum, all while introducing new capabilities through the intention validation mechanism.
+Bullet has been fully implemented and is publicly available on GitHub.
+Our work combines the security benefits of UTxO-based systems with the usability advantages typically associated with account-based blockchains, while introducing new capabilities through the intention validation mechanism.

 = Background

-Account abstraction seeks to enhance blockchain usability by separating ownership validation from transaction logic, simplifying user interactions while maintaining security.
-While account-based blockchains have established standards for account abstraction, UTxO-based blockchains lack comparable solutions despite their widespread adoption.
+Account abstraction fundamentally aims to separate blockchain address ownership from transaction execution logic.
+This separation enhances user experience by providing flexibility in how transactions are authorized and executed, while maintaining security.
+In account-based blockchains like Ethereum, account abstraction has evolved through various standards (such as ERC-4337), enabling features like social recovery, sponsored transactions, and scheduled payments.

-== UTxO Model
+== UTxO Model Challenges for User Experience

-Cardano, Bitcoin, and other blockchains use a ledger model called UTxO (Unspent Transaction Output).
-Value transfers are written as a series of inputs (spent outputs) and outputs, each with a unique identifier.
-In this model, users sign complete transactions, verifying they control the inputs being spent.
+Cardano, Bitcoin, and other UTxO-based blockchains face unique challenges in implementing account abstraction due to their fundamental transaction model.
+In the UTxO (Unspent Transaction Output) model, blockchain state is represented as a collection of discrete outputs, each with a unique identifier.
+Transactions consume existing UTxOs as inputs and create new UTxOs as outputs.

-This design creates specific challenges for user experience and application development:
+This model creates specific challenges that account abstraction could address:

+1. *Fragmented Value Storage*: Users must manage multiple UTxOs rather than a single account balance, complicating wallet interfaces and user experience.

-1. Contention issues arise when multiple users attempt to interact with a UTxO representing global state.
-Since a UTxO must be unspent before inclusion in a transaction, users race to consume it, with only one succeeding while others' transactions fail.
+2. *Global State Contention*: When multiple users attempt to interact with a UTxO representing global state (such as a DEX liquidity pool), only one can succeed while others' transactions fail, requiring users to sign entirely new transactions.

-2. Failed transactions require users to sign entirely new transactions, creating poor user experiences in high-contention scenarios like decentralized exchanges (DEXs) where a liquidity pool might be represented by a single UTxO.

-3. Complex operations require careful construction of transaction inputs and outputs, placing significant burden on wallet implementations.
+3. *Complex Transaction Construction*: Applications requiring interaction with multiple UTxOs demand precise transaction construction with specific inputs and outputs, placing significant burden on wallet implementations.

+4. *Single-Key Security Risks*: Traditional UTxO addresses derived from single keys create security vulnerabilities where key compromise leads to total fund loss.

-However, the UTxO model offers security advantages as transaction outcomes are explicitly defined in the transaction itself, rather than computed during execution as in account-based models.
+Despite these challenges, the UTxO model offers important security advantages: transaction outcomes are explicitly defined within the transaction itself rather than computed during execution.
+This provides deterministic results and makes certain types of attacks (like reentrancy) structurally impossible since all inputs and outputs are specified before validation.

-== Intentions
+== Intentions as a Solution Approach

-An intention is a signed message that contains a user's authorization to perform a specific action within a transaction.
-Unlike traditional UTxO transactions where users sign complete transactions with predetermined inputs and outputs, intentions specify only fragments of desired transaction elements.
+To address these challenges while preserving UTxO security benefits, we introduce the concept of intentions.
+An intention is a signed message containing a user's authorization to perform a specific action within a transaction, without specifying the complete transaction structure.

-The structure of an intention typically includes:
+The basic structure of an intention includes:
 - The specific action to be performed
-- The fee the user is willing to pay for this action
+- The fee the user is willing to pay
 - The address responsible for paying the fee
-- The signature(s) of the address owner validating the intention
+- The signature(s) validating the intention

-This approach allows users to authorize specific actions without needing to construct or sign complete transactions.
-By validating intentions rather than complete transactions, we can maintain the security properties of UTxO models while addressing their usability limitations.
+This approach allows users to authorize specific actions without constructing entire transactions.
+The technical implementation details of how intentions are represented, validated, and integrated into the transaction flow will be covered in subsequent sections.

-We have developed a series of smart contracts that offers hot and cold multisignature schemes that are stored in an onchain state managed by the user.
-In addition, our solution introduces a vault mechanism to shield assets from usage in DeFi applications and from malicious wallet drainers."
+By shifting from transaction signing to intention signing, we create a foundation for account abstraction in UTxO blockchains, enabling improved user experiences while maintaining the security properties that make UTxO models valuable.

 = Bullet

-Bullet is a comprehensive system for account abstraction on UTxO-based blockchains implemented as a series of micro-validators.
-These validators are linked via a proxy contract to minimize execution costs for users.
-The architecture employs both direct validator parameterization (using validator hashes) and indirect linkage through global state in datums or token names, creating a flexible yet secure validation framework.
+Bullet is an account abstraction system for UTxO-based blockchains implemented as a series of micro-validators.
+This architecture distributes functionality across six main actions—hot spend, cold spend, vault spend, intention validation, credential changes, and account deletion—each implemented as a separate validator to minimize execution costs on Cardano.
+These validators are linked via a proxy contract that checks for the execution of the appropriate specialized contract based on the requested action.

-The system addresses key challenges of UTxO-based blockchains by allowing users to interact with their assets through intention signatures rather than complete transaction signing.
-This approach significantly improves user experience, particularly in high-contention scenarios like DeFi applications, while maintaining the security benefits of the UTxO model.
+The system enables users to interact with their assets through intention signatures rather than complete transaction signing, addressing the contention and UX issues in UTxO-based blockchains while maintaining their security properties.

 == Hot and Cold Multisig Credentials

-Bullet implements a sophisticated key management system through hot and cold multisignature credentials:
+Bullet implements key management through hot and cold multisignature credentials:

 *Hot Keys* provide flexibility for day-to-day operations:
 - Normal spend transactions (e.g., sending assets to friends)